algolia/shipjs/README.md

 This is done by running `shipjs trigger` on your terminal.

 You can configure your CI service to run this on behalf of you.
-It will run automatically as soon as the pull-request is merged.
+It will run automatically as soon as the PR is merged.
 It means the longest process is done somewhere else, not occupying your working environment.

 ## How, again⁉️